se-edu/addressbook-level4/docs/DeveloperGuide.md

 ## Testing

+Tests can be found in the `./src/test/java` folder.

 **In Eclipse**:
 > If you are not using a recent Eclipse version (i.e. _Neon_ or later), enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option).

 * To run all tests, right-click on the `src/test/java` folder and choose `Run as` > `JUnit Test`
 * To run a subset of tests, you can right-click on a test package, test class, or a test and choose to run as a JUnit test.

 **Using Gradle**:
 * See [UsingGradle.md](UsingGradle.md) for how to run tests using Gradle.

-Tests can be found in the `./src/test/java` folder.
+We have two types of tests:

 1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
    These are in the `guitests` package.